-After getting a tan, you might notice that distinct tan smell, but avoid spritzing a fragrance to mask it.
-"A patchy neck can be caused by perfumes and products left on the skin before application," Sophie Evans, St. Tropez Skin Finishing Expert, says.
+After getting a spray tan, you might notice that distinct tan smell, but avoid spritzing a fragrance to mask it.
+"A patchy neck can be caused by perfumes and products left on the skin before application," says Sophie Evans, St. Tropez's skin finishing expert.
 She suggests the St. Tropez Tan Remover Mousse ($18-$44) if the patchiness is too noticeable to cover with makeup.
-"You can also apply a little loose translucent powder after your tan application to avoid any dark neck creases," Evans says.
+"You can also apply a little loose translucent powder after your tan application to avoid any dark neck creases."

 How to Get the Perfect Tan on Your Hands

-"People always get the hands wrong," James Read, founder of the eponymous brand, says.
+"People always get the hands wrong," says James Read, founder of James Read Tan.
 "I recommend you work the excess tan using a tanning mitt from the arm and stop just as you come to the hands.
 Then, using a small amount of moisturizer, lightly buff to blend over the hands.
 Then, using a tanning mist, spray over the hands, then buff again using a mitt.
 I always do two coats — don't forget to do the Gaga claw."

 How to Fix Your Tan If You Get Wet

-"How much time has passed will determine the best course of action," Veronique Munro, founder and CEO of Infinity Sun, says.
+"How much time has passed will determine the best course of action," says Veronique Munro, founder and CEO of Infinity Sun.
 "If it happens within an hour of your spray tan, it may be best advised to rinse off and respray.
 If several hours have passed, it is likely that the tan has begun developing enough to when you take your first shower and remove the cosmetic bronzer, your tan will be even."
-(Most airbrush tans include a cosmetic bronzer, which produces the immediately-tanned look while the actual tan is developing and washes off in the shower.)
-"However, if this is not the case then there are a few options available to you," she says.
-"Soaking in a warm bath with essential oils, then moisturizing with an oil-based moisturizer, will lighten the color all over much more quickly without removing color unevenly through force.
-Then you can more quickly and easily apply an all-over tanner to smooth out any color disparities caused by the moisture damage."
+(Most airbrush tans include a cosmetic bronzer, which produces the immediately tanned look while the actual tan is developing and washes off in the shower.)

 How to Tan Dry Areas